lexbor/docs/source/examples/css/StyleSheet.md

 # Parsing and Serializing CSS Stylesheet

-This article explains an intermediate-to-advanced example code that demonstrates how to parse and serialize a CSS stylesheet using the `lexbor` library.
-The example can be found in the file `lexbor/css/StyleSheet.c`.
+This article explains example code that demonstrates how to parse and serialize a CSS stylesheet using the `lexbor` library.
+The example can be found in the file [lexbor/css/StyleSheet.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/css/StyleSheet.c).

 The provided code example demonstrates how to read a CSS file, parse it using the `lexbor` library, and then serialize the parsed CSS back to a string.
 This